CFCC News

 We engage the community and interrupt the school-to-prison pipeline

 Our Truancy Court Program directly improves the lives of students, families and schools.
-Our annual Urban Child Symposium brings together professionals across a wide range of disciplines to address issues affecting the well-being of children nationwide.
+Our annual Symposium brings together professionals across a wide range of disciplines to address issues affecting the well-being of children nationwide.